-Devil's Third is a third person action game and will be the first game produced by Tomonobu Itagaki at Valhalla Game Studios.
+Devil's Third is an upcoming third-person action game, and the first game produced by former Ninja Gaiden and Dead or Alive lead Tomonobu Itagaki at his independent development house Valhalla Game Studios.
 THQ initially signed on as the game's publisher, but in 2012 was forced to drop the game from their slate as part of their financial recovery efforts.
-No new publisher has yet been announced.
+At E3 2014 it was revealed that Devil's Third is now a Wii U exclusive published by Nintendo.

-It has also been hinted that there will be "3 factions" in the game.
+It has also been hinted that there will be three factions in the game.

-There will be a variety of weapons.
-From Itagaki: "We're readying an unbelievable amount of weapons."
-The weapons have been said to be somewhat realistic in design.
+The game will feature a variety of firearms and melee weapons.
 Guns will also be customizable, although it has not been specified if the options are simply for aesthetic purposes.

 "True martial arts" have been described as being a distinctive feature of the game, a feature that may be complemented by Valhalla's experience with fighting games.
 Said to be another differing aspect of Devil's Third from other games, players will be able to precisely control their characters while jumping from a point of high elevation.

 Online play is an important aspect of the game.
 Modes that have been confirmed are "Standard Battles", "Survival" and "Team Battles" but there will also be more online gameplay options.
-Itagaki said, given the team's past work and experience with the Xbox 360, online multiplayer is an absolute necessity.
+Players will be given numerous customization options, both in terms of character aesthetics and equipment.
+The landscape can also be customized with a variety of structures.

-Previous stories of Itagaki's games were written by Hiraoki Matsui, head of the art department at Valhalla Game Studios, but this time there will also be several Hollywood script writers writing for the story in Devil's Third.
+Previously, the story elements of Itagaki's games had been written by Hiraoki Matsui, head of the art department at Valhalla Game Studios, but this time there will also be several Hollywood script writers writing for the story in Devil's Third.
 Because of this, Itagaki has said that this is their biggest franchise and it won't just be in the form of a video game, but there will also be cross media developments.

 The game's basic engine is internally made by the development team, but external tools are going to be used for some areas of the game.
 The game's A.I. system, for example, is made with the use of an externally developed engine.